copev313/AutoCAT-v2.0/README.md

 # AutoCAT v2.0 (Selenium Category Build Automation)
  The automation you need for the jobs your don't!
 This is an automated workflow project for a simple task that I'm tired of doing manually.

-### Setup:
+## Setup:

  - Inside the repo folder create your virtual environment:

     ```python -m venv env```

+ - Activate the virtual environment:

+    ```cd env\scripts```

+    ```activate```

  - Download the required dependencies:

     ```pip install -r requirements.txt```

  - Copy 'chromedriver.exe' into the 'env\Scripts' folder.
 Please see the [current releases](https://chromedriver.chromium.org/downloads) for the latest stable version of the Google Chrome webdriver.
+Remember that in some cases you may need to download the latest version of the driver for the program to run properly.

- - A .env file is required in the repo folder for the program to run properly.
-The necessary variables are included in the block below, simply copy/paste.
+ - A .env file is required in the repo folder for the program to log into the website.
+The necessary variables are included in the block below, simply copy/paste, inserting the corresponding values for your account.

     ```
     ADMIN_EMAIL=